|Army Ordnance Corps|

 Army Ordnance CorpsWe know from Stanley's medal rolls that he first entered the 'theatre of war' in France in November 1915 and that his early service was with the Army Ordnance Corps, serial number 012349.

-The 20th Battalion was disbanded in France in February 1918.
-It is probably at this point that Stanley joined 22nd (Service) Battalion.
+The 20th Battalion was disbanded in France in February 1918 when British army divisions were reduced from 12-battalion to 9-battalion strength.
+It is probably at this point that Stanley joined 23rd (Service) Battalion, which was also known as the '4th Tyneside Scottish Battalion'.

-Northumberland Fusiliers: 22nd (Service) Battalion (3rd Tyneside Scottish)We know that, by the time of Stanley Gunning's death in 1918, he was serving with the Northumberland Fusiliers in the 22nd Battalion, known as the '3rd Tyneside Scottish' Battalion.
+Northumberland Fusiliers: 23rd (Service) Battalion (4th Tyneside Scottish)We know that, by the time of Stanley Gunning's death in 1918, he was serving with the Northumberland Fusiliers in the 23rd Battalion, known as the '4th Tyneside Scottish' Battalion.
+This unit was hit heavily as a result of the German 'Ludendorf' spring offensive

 This from an Internet discussion board: